atelechev/astrocadre/doc/follow-up.md

 * ThreeJS is used as 3D rendering lib.
 A simple animation is implemented to check how it works with Angular & TypeScript.
 The dedicated branch is `setup-threejs`, it might be reused for other experiences as quick starter project.

+* SV-001: stub for a scrollable sky view.
+Wireframe of the sky sphere, with meridians and parallels.
+The viewport is in the center and the image is scrollable in all directions.

 ### Next Steps

-SV-1 - Initial step for a scrollable sky view:
-  * wireframe of the sky sphere parallels and meridians
+SV-002 - Render constellation boundaries.
+  * Mock a back-end service providing constellation boundaries.
-  * the viewport is placed in the center
+  * Render the constellation boundaries in the view.
-  * the view if fully scrollable in all directions
+  * Make the coordinates grid dimmer and the background color dark blue.

+Major Features:
+  * Constellation lines
+  * Stars
+  * Constellation names
+  * Star names
+  * Rendering themes
+  * Toggling layers
+  * S-N direction arrow

+Low priority improvements for POC:
+  * remove hardcoded CSS width and height for the canvas container, use constants
+  * flexible canvas size (?)
+  * do not render portions of meridian circles close to the poles
+  *